 The decision was not an easy one.
 Sylvia had lived in her home since she was 9 months old.
 But Emerald Meadows turned out to be a perfect fit.
 Her daughter is only 3 minutes away, and the variety of activities and beautiful apartments made Sylvia feel good about the move.

 “I’m grateful that we found such a nice place, so close to my family.
 There’s lots of different things here for everyone to enjoy.
 All those little things—they take care of you here,” she says.
 “And there’s no dishes for me to do!”

-Terri says she sees many people avoid Assisted Living because they are worried that they will lose their independence.
-“In reality, they can keep their independence longer,” she explains.
+Rick VandenBerg, Community Manager at Emerald Meadows, says he sees many people avoid Assisted Living because they are worried that they will lose their independence.
+“In reality, they can keep their independence longer,” he explains.
 “Their fall risk drops with Assisted Living because they aren’t doing all the work they previously had to do at home.
 They really don’t have to worry about much of anything.”

 Now Sylvia can relax in her chair and look out her bay window at the lovely view, or at the many photographs on her windowsill, and she keeps her door open most of the time to encourage drop-in guests because she loves visiting with her neighbors.

 “Everyone here is different, but we have one thing in common—our hair is going grey,” she says.
 “But that’s what the beauty shop is for.”